CosmiQ/solaris/CONTRIBUTING.md

 ### Document changes

-Every pull request must include an update to the "pre-release" portion of [the changelog]
+Every pull request must include an update to the "Unreleased" portion of [the changelog]

    If your change introduces any API modifications, please update ``doc/source/api_changes.txt``.